 Consider this: a recent study showed that two of the biggest priorities for tech candidates are compensation and flexibility.
 Remote jobs in tech jumped by over 400% between 2020 and 2022, as companies everywhere fought to fill critical tech roles without limiting themselves to local candidates.

 When you commit to hiring remote workers, your global talent recruiter can expand their horizons and go knocking on the doors of the very best talent available, regardless of the candidate’s location.
 Plus, remote work gives your employees a unique opportunity to network and connect with peers from all over the world.

 Global Workplace Analytics estimates a typical employer can save an average of $11,000 per half-time telecommuter per year.
 They noted that the primary savings are the result of increased productivity, lower real estate costs, reduced absenteeism and turnover, and better disaster preparedness.

-Reducing employee attrition
+Reducing employee turnover

 Ensuring continuity of operations